aiven/aiven-docs/docs/products/postgresql/concepts/high-availability.md

 Minor failures, such as service process crashes or temporary loss of network access, are handled automatically by Aiven in all plans without any major changes to the service deployment.
-The service automatically restores normal operation once the crashed process is restarted or when network access is restored.
+The service automatically restores normal operation once the crashed process is automatically restarted or when network access is restored.

 ### Severe failures

-Severe failures, such as losing a node entirely in case of hardware or severe software problems, require involved recovery measures.
+Severe failures, such as losing a node entirely in case of hardware or severe software problems, require radical recovery measures.
 The Aiven monitoring infrastructure automatically detects a failing node both when the node starts reporting issues in the self-diagnostics or when stops communicating.
 In such cases, the monitoring infrastructure